AutoML: A Survey of the State-of-the-Art: Model Evaluation

 Once a new neural network has been generated, its performance must be evaluated.
 An intuitive method is to train the network to convergence and then evaluate its performance.
 However, this method requires extensive time and computing resources.
 For example, \cite{nas_rl_zoph16} took 800 K40 GPUs and 28 days in total to search.
 Additionally, NASNet \cite{nasnet_zoph17} and AmoebaNet \cite{amoebanet} required 500 P100 GPUs and 450 K40 GPUs, respectively.
-Several algorithms have been proposed for accelerating the process of model evaluation, and are summarized as follows.
+In this section, we summarize several algorithms for accelerating the process of model evaluation.